 Completing census information is important.
 If providers do not complete the information on time, it has an impact on the amount of funding the Local Authority receives (and therefore the amount of funding providers may receive).
-Submitting such information is included in the Provider Agreement for Funded Early Years and Childcare Provision which providers must sign before being included in the Local Authority Directory of Providers.

 The Local Authority is responsible for maintaining the Directory of Providers, detailing those eligible to claim funding for the provision of funded places.